 The Australian bushfires this year have become a serious global concern because of their severity and the scale of their damage and impacts on people, animals, ecosystems, properties, and the land itself.

-Bushfires are a seasonal event in Australia and can even be beneficial to ecosystems if managed and controlled—a practice that Indigenous Australians used many years ago.
-However, this year, they have gone out of proportion, even though scientists have factored in climate change.
+Bushfires are a seasonal event in Australia and can even be beneficial to ecosystems if managed and controlled—a practice that Indigenous Australians have used for many years.
+However, this year, the issue has gone out of proportion, even though scientists have taken climate change into account.

-What is the climate in Australia in 2019?
+What was the climate in Australia in 2019?

-To get a clearer picture of what has contributed to these bushfires this year, the Australian government, through its Bureau of Meteorology, released its climate statement for 2019.
+To gain a clearer understanding of the factors contributing to this year’s bushfires, the Australian government, through its Bureau of Meteorology, released its climate statement for 2019.

 Annual climate statement (2020) summarises: